kucrut/kc-settings/readme.txt

 = How do I add my options? =

-Please find the readme.html file inside the plugin directory for full the documentation.
+Please find the readme.html file inside the plugin directory for the documentation.

 == Screenshots ==
 1. Theme/Plugin settings